-- The task being considered for delegation is within the area of responsibility of the registered nurse (RN) and within the knowledge, skills and ability of the delegating nurse. - The task being delegated does not require the professional judgment of a registered nurse. - The student's condition is stable and the outcome of the task is predictable. - The nursing task does not inherently involve ongoing assessments, interpretations, or decision making. - The delegatee is competent to perform the task, and - Ongoing supervision can be provided by the delegating nurse or nurse designee.
+- The task being considered for delegation is within the scope of practice of the delegating nurse. - The task being delegated does not require the professional judgment of a professional nurse. - The student's condition is stable and the outcome of the task is predictable. - The nursing task does not inherently involve ongoing assessments, interpretations, or decision making. - The delegatee is competent to perform the task - Ongoing monitoring and supervision can be provided by the delegating nurse or nurse designee - The nurse must determine if these are any other considerations that would prohibit delegation be a reasonable and prudent nurse.